noahmlee/lost-cove/content/Notes/api.md

 ### API Response

 - **Status Code** – Indicates success or failure (`200`, `404`, `500`)
 - **Headers** – Metadata about the response
 - **Body** – The data returned, most often in JSON

 ---

 ## What I’ve Built with APIs

-- A backend web service that connects a shipping client’s mobile app to dynamic shipment data.
+- **[[web-service-project]]** - A backend web service that connects a shipping client’s mobile app to dynamic shipment data.
 I used Node.js and Express to build the server, Supabase for the PostgreSQL database, and AWS EC2 for deployment.
 The service authenticates users with API tokens and only returns shipments linked to that user.